fraktalio/fmodel/docs/application/application.md

 The Delegation pattern has proven to be a good alternative to `implementation inheritance`, and Kotlin supports it natively requiring zero boilerplate code.
-`eventSourcingAggregate` function, provided by the Fmodel, is a good example:
+`eventSourcingAggregate` and `eventSourcingOrchestratingAggregate` functions, provided by the Fmodel, are good example:

 ```kotlin
 fun <C, S, E> eventSourcingAggregate(